akshitasure12/networkx-blogs/blogs/blog2.md

 # Blog2
 ## Week 3-4 (16th June to 29th June, 2025)

+## Abstract

+During weeks 3–4 of my coding phase, I focused on several key enhancements.
+The most significant was the addition of the `should_run` parameter allowing algorithms to decide at runtime whether the parallel backend is beneficial— helping avoid unnecessary overhead for fast, lightweight functions like `number_of_isolates`.
+I also contributed to improving the documentation by setting `n_jobs=-1` and switching the default configuration from Joblib configs to Networkx configs.
+I also understood how context managers work and how they can eliminate test order dependency.
+Lastly, I worked on adding a NumPy-based implementation of `is_reachable()` with a pure-Python fallback, enabling speed improvements while maintaining compatibility for users without NumPy installed.

+## Details

-### 1. Add `should_run` parameter
+### 1. Adding `should_run` parameter

 For algorithms whose NetworkX implementation is already very fast (such as `number_of_isolates`), it can be inefficient to invoke the parallel backend due to the overhead of graph conversion and parallel setup.
 To address this, we need to implement a `should_run` mechanism that allows each parallel algorithm to dynamically decide at runtime whether it should run the backend implementation.
 This mechanism is triggered only when the input graph is a standard NetworkX graph and the backend system is attempting to decide whether it should convert the graph to a `ParallelGraph` and dispatch to a backend.
 It is not triggered when a backend is explicitly provided in the function call, or when the input is already a backend-specific graph (like `ParallelGraph`).

 To support this, I added a `should_run` method to the `BackendInterface` class.
 When a parallel implementation is available for a given algorithm, this method checks whether a custom `should_run` function has been defined for that specific algorithm.
-If it has, the dispatcher invokes that function with the input arguments to determine whether it is beneficial to run the backend.
+If it has, the dispatcher invokes that function to determine whether it is beneficial to run the backend.
 If no such function is defined, it falls back to a default `True` value, meaning the backend is allowed to run.

 Each custom `should_run` function is registered to its algorithm via the `_should_run` decorator, defined inside the `_configure_if_nx_active()` wrapper.
-For instance, in the `number_of_isolates` implementation, I defined a custom `_should_run` function that returns a string explanation: "Fast algorithm; not worth converting".
-The return type is either `True` i.e run the backend, `False` to not run the backend or False with a reason depicting the explanation.
+For instance, in the `number_of_isolates` implementation, I defined a custom function decorated by `number_of_isolates._should_run` that returns the following string explanation: "Fast algorithm; not worth converting" when it is executed.
+The return type of this function is either `True` i.e runs the backend, `False` to not run the backend or False with an explanation (a string).
 This indicates to the dispatcher that the overhead of parallel execution outweighs any benefit for this specific case, and it skips the backend accordingly.

 Here's a logger example where the custom `should_run` function skips the parallel version for `number_of_isolates`: